Inklingo

 seguido

-Use 'seguido' to describe a series of events or actions that happen one after another without any breaks, often emphasizing the number of consecutive occurrences.
+Use 'seguido' when referring to a series of events or actions that occur one after another without a break in time.

 Three identical, perfectly round red balls lined up in a straight horizontal row, touching each other to show a consecutive sequence.